Magic (New Zealand radio network): History

-MediaWorks hoped the Magic network would increase its market share of the one million New Zealanders aged 50-74.
+MediaWorks hoped the Magic network would increase its market share of the one million New Zealanders aged 50–74.
 In New Zealand this demographic is growing in size, is more likely to listen to the radio and listens to radio for longer hours.
 People in this group also have fewer family commitments, and have more assets and disposable incomes.
 MediaWorks secured a network of new frequencies in the 2014 radio spectrum auction in markets with large baby boomer populations.
 The company says that includes markets where Magic can go head to head with Coast, and markets with no Coast stations where Magic can secure a monopoly or gain a competitive advantage.

 In November 2018, it was announced that sister station Radio Live would be merging with Magic to form a talk-music radio hybrid known as Magic Talk, which started on 19 January 2019.
 Former TVNZ news presenter Peter Williams was the first host revealed for the new network.

 In November 2021, MediaWorks announced it would replace Magic Talk with a new talk radio network called Today FM.
 Newshub's political editor at the time, Tova O'Brien, was announced as breakfast host, with broadcasters Duncan Garner, Rachel Smalley, Polly Gillespie, Leah Panapa, Mark Richardson, Lloyd Burr, Wilhelmina Shrimpton, Nigel Yalden, Robett Hollis, Mark Dye, Carly Flynn, Nickson Clark, Dave Letele and Dominic Bowden all named as part of the lineup.
+Today FM commenced in March 2022 and ceased abruptly on 30 March 2023.

+Market

 Competition

-Magic's main competitor is New Zealand Media and Entertainment's network station Coast which has been broadcasting under this name since 2002 originally just in the Hawkes Bay area but began expanding to the rest of New Zealand in 2004.
+Magic's main competitor is NZME's network station Coast which has been broadcasting under this name since 2002 originally just in the Hawke's Bay area but began expanding to the rest of New Zealand in 2004.
 Both stations play a similar format.

-In the past MediaWorks ran a Rock and roll Oldies format station called Solid Gold which initially played music from the 1950s to the 1970s and later specializing in 1960's and 70's music.
-In 2012 Solid Gold was rebranded as The Sound and switched format to Classic rock, the format change for this station was due to a gap left in the market after Radio Hauraki moved away from Classic Rock music.
+In the past MediaWorks ran a rock and roll Oldies format station called Solid Gold which initially played music from the 1950s to the 1970s and later specializing in 1960's and 70's music.
+In 2012 Solid Gold was rebranded as The Sound and switched format to classic rock, the format change for this station was due to a gap left in the market after Radio Hauraki moved away from classic rock music.
 The change in format for The Sound meant MediaWorks were no longer catering to an older audience of listeners, a gap filled by Magic.